mjsipes/lingo-llm/notes.md

-add streaming or caching to the owl getting context for each image. giving context to the lion fixing clipboard loading state for image
+add streaming or caching to the owl getting context for each image. giving context to the lion. loading state for image add image input adding randome word inspirator.

-add image input
+immediate next step = context to ai lion.